edneville/please/please.md

 please is a sudo clone that has regex support and a simple approach to ACL.

 The aim is to allow admins to delegate accurate least privilege access with ease.
 There are times when what is intended to be executed can be expressed easily with a regex to expose only what is needed and nothing more.

+Executing with `-d dir` will change directory to dir prior to execution. `-n` will force please to exit with 1 if please would require a password prior to execution. `-p` will purge an existing token for the running user, `-w` will warm the token and challenge authentication and immediately exit.

 # EXAMPLES